matthewroy01/matthewroy01.github.io/capstoneblog.md

 ---

 ## September 15th, 2018
+### The Original Ten Ideas (part 2, the top three)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From our top ten ideas, we were able to decide on our three favorites and expanded on each of them.
+They will be what we move forward with when prototyping.

+**Rhythm RPG**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A turn-based RPG where your stereotypical party members are actually orchestra members and you perform quick rhythm games to fight.
+We chose this game because it feels unique, and that we have a lot of unique ideas for characters and mechanics in the game.
+With having each character playing a different instrument, we came up with the idea of having each character dress in armor similar to their instrument.
+Additionally, we think having each instrument uniquely weaponized would be an interesting way to explain how playing the music also hurts enemies.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One unique character we've thought of is an organ player who actually rides the organ like a vehicle.
+The organ's bench would be attached to the organ itself, and the instrument itself would have a steam engine installed, with wheels similar to that of a steam locomotive train, and steam would be expelled from the pipes in the pipe organ as exhaust.
+The player himself would be some kind of a cross between a Dracula style organist, hopefully with some elements of a train conductor attached, but we're currently concepting this character as of now.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So far in terms of gameplay, I'm feeling good enough about how we've described the flow of combat enough to begin prototyping it.
+So far I've done research into how to make a rhythm game in Unity and found information about using the audio system's timer to make sure the timing can be as accurate as possible.
+I've prototyped as simple beat that checks to see if you've pressed the button so the next step will be to expand on that concept and get it into a playable loop.

+**Creepy Siri**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

+**Short Giraffe**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

+---
+---

+## September 15th, 2018
 ### The Original Ten Ideas (part 1, the cuts)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our team was able to brainstorm a list of ten favorite ideas from a few different brainstorming sessions.
 Here's a list of the ideas that didn't make the cut and my thoughts on them.